ronniross/eco-benchmark/README.md

 >
 > This repository is licensed under the MIT License.
 >
 > Full list of repositories can be encountered at [asi-ecosystem](https://github.com/ronniross/asi-ecosystem)

-> ## License
->
-> This repository is licensed under the MIT License.

 Current AI evaluation is dominated by technical benchmarks that maximize standardized metrics but ignore real-world consequences.
 I propose a fundamental shift in evaluation goals.